Lorkster/vertxdemo/frontend-js/README.md

 * `docker run -t -i -p 8080:8080 vertxdemo/frontend-js:1.0-SNAPSHOT`

 ### Using IntelliJ
+* Requires a Java 8 version higher than _42.
 * Run JS verticles in IntelliJ by creating a Run task:
     - Run -> Edit Configurations...
     - Add a new Application configuration